Updated on July 15, 2025

 Malta citizenship by naturalisation for exceptional services by direct investment requires residency for 1 or 3 years.

-The procedure requires additional time to get a police clearance, a residence permit and final approval, to fulfil the investment conditions and to receive passports.
+The procedure requires additional time to get a clearance, a residence permit and final approval, to fulfil the investment conditions and to receive passports.
 Usually, these steps take several months.

 Yes, an applicant must visit Malta to get the status.